 - Is the person using an organizational email address?
 That can lead to confusion among colleagues or other parties about representation and should be avoided.

 - Is the group producing Specifications that do not require patent commitments?
 Because we are not seeking licensing commitments, individual participation is generally ok (though there are instances when the chair has indicated a preference for organizational participation).
 If not sure, ask the Chairs before approving.
-Examples of groups that are not producing specifications or don’t require patent commitments: Accessibility in India, Augmented Reality, African Developers Taking on the Web, Community Council, Web Education, Core Mobile Web Platform, WAI Engage, Mobile Accessibility, Microposts, Digital Publishing, Web History, Web Observatory, Schema Bib Extend, SVG Mapping, Web Dev Data, E-learning: Evolving technologies and growing reach, Open Data Spain Community Group, Geospatial Semantic Web, Information Architecture, Permanent Identifier, Restricted Media, VoiceXML, Social Business, Open Linked Education, Linked Data Models for Emotion and Sentiment Analysis, Sustainable Web Design, Research Object for Scholarly Communication, Best Practices for Multilingual Linked Open Data, Chinese Web Accessibility, Chinese Digital Publishing, Webize, Zakim on Web, Web Copyright, Semantic Statistics, Web Payments Charter Development, Voting Systems, Automated WCAG Monitoring, and Developer Relations.
+Examples of groups that are not producing specifications or don’t require patent commitments: Accessibility in India, Augmented Reality, African Developers Taking on the Web, Community Council, Web Education, Core Mobile Web Platform, WAI Engage, Mobile Accessibility, Microposts, Digital Publishing, Web History, Web Observatory, Schema Bib Extend, SVG Mapping, Web Dev Data, E-learning: Evolving technologies and growing reach, Open Data Spain Community Group, Geospatial Semantic Web, Information Architecture, Permanent Identifier, Restricted Media, VoiceXML, Social Business, Open Linked Education, Linked Data Models for Emotion and Sentiment Analysis, Sustainable Web Design, Research Object for Scholarly Communication, Best Practices for Multilingual Linked Open Data, Chinese Web Accessibility, Chinese Digital Publishing, Webize, Zakim on Web, Web Copyright, Semantic Statistics, Web Payments Charter Development, Voting Systems, Automated WCAG Monitoring, Developer Relations, Open and Transparent W3C.
 Note: We expect to make it easier to create and join groups that do not require patent commitments in an upcoming revision to the program.

 The W3C Staff may request additional context from the person who made the request and may ask other individuals (e.g., the Chair) for additional context.